 Through these difficult times, I will work with you so that you can safely explore your issues from the comfort of your own home.
 I will listen to you, understand you, and be there for you while you develop your own solutions.
 For more deep-seated issues, I will help you to discover the source of your problems, and support you through the choices and changes that you can make to heal old hurts and live a more fulfilled life.

-I offer counselling/psychotherapy for many issues, including sexual ones, and clinical supervision to other counsellors and psychotherapists.
+I offer counselling/psychotherapy for many issues, including sexual ones, working with individuals and couples, and clinical supervision to other counsellors and psychotherapists.
 Please click through to my own website for a lot more details of how I work.
 Whether or not you decide that I am the right person to help you, I wish you well.

 And remember: if you need emotional support, I'm here for you.